-National Delegates are allowed to know the names of all adjudicators from their own member federation, though not the name of the adjudicator who did the work in a specific case.
+National delegates are permitted to know the names of all adjudicators from their own member federation, though not the name of the adjudicator who did the work in a specific case.

 6.5.
 Materials available to adjudicators

 The server forwards only the following information to the adjudicator: